 FTA's Transit Noise and Vibration Impact Assessment technical manual provides criteria for groundborne vibration impacts with respect to building damage during construction activities (FTA 2018).
 According to FTA guidelines, a vibration-damage criterion of 0.25 in/sec PPV should be considered for non-engineered timber and masonry buildings.
 Furthermore, structures or buildings constructed of reinforced concrete, steel, or timber have a vibration-damage criterion of 0.50 in/sec PPV, pursuant to the FTA guidelines.
-As shown in Table 3.10-6, the temporary and short-term project construction vibration level at the nearest receivers would be approximately 0.031 PPV.
-This level of vibration is below the established threshold of significance of 0.25 and 0.5 in/sec PPV, pursuant to the FTA guidelines, and it would not likely be perceptible.
+As shown in Table 3.10-7, the temporary and short-term project construction vibration level at the nearest receivers would be at or below approximately 0.031 PPV throughout the project construction area, except during the pole lines installation and at the Salvation Army Building northwest of the project site, at which the vibration level would reach 0.076 to 0.352 inch/second and 86 to 99 VdB. respectively.
+This level of vibration is below above the established threshold of significance of 0.25 and below 0.5in/sec PPV, and above the threshold of annoyance (80 VdB) pursuant to the FTA guidelines, and it would not likely be perceptible.
+Therefore, this impact would be potentially significant, and SMUD would implement Mitigation Measure 3.10-2.

-Table 3.10-6.
-Construction Equipment Vibration Levels at the Nearest Noise-SensitiveUses in the Project Area
+Table 3.10-7.
+Construction Equipment Vibration Levels at the Nearest Noise-Sensitive Uses in the Project Area